daneg89/vimrc/README.md

 The script will prompt you if it tries to overwrite an existing file, so provide a `y` or `n` as needed.

-Afterwards open up `vim` and press `enter` after errors pop up about missing such or other.
+Afterwards open up `nvim` and press `enter` after errors pop up about missing such or other.

 Run the `:PlugInstall` command and wait for all the plugins to install.
-Afterwards exit and open up vim again.
+Afterwards exit and open up nvim again.
 If no errors show then you should be good to go!